Skip to main content

 Belleville, Illinois · FDIC Cert #58114

-Bank of Belleville is an FDIC-insured bank (Certificate #58114) with $473M in total assets and $387M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Bank of Belleville, an FDIC-insured bank (Certificate #58114) with $473M in total assets and $387M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Belleville, Illinois, the bank maintains a Tier 1 capital ratio of 10.48% (Well-Capitalized) and a nonperforming loan ratio of 0.10%.
-BankHealthData assigns a composite Health Grade of B (73/100).
+BankHealthData assigns a composite Health Grade of B (73/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of Belleville (FDIC cert 58114) is a community bank — $473M in total assets, $387M in deposits, serving the Belleville, Illinois area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.